donejs/donejs/docs/apis.md

 donejs help
 ```

-### NPM scripts
+### npm scripts

-[NPM scripts](https://docs.npmjs.com/misc/scripts) are defined in the `scripts` section of your applications `package.json`.
+[npm scripts](https://docs.npmjs.com/misc/scripts) are defined in the `scripts` section of your applications `package.json`.
 There are some standard scripts that every Node application uses (like `npm start` or `npm test` - both of which are already set up for you) and you can add your own which is what DoneJS does with commands like `npm run develop` or `npm run build`.
 The `donejs` command makes running those commands easier by allowing you to run them like `donejs start`, `donejs develop` or `donejs build`

 ### Generators